jdittrich/userNeedResearchBook/text/dataAnalysis.md

  structure the data, but only some of them will create something that is meaningful to you and others.
-This creation of a meaningful structure is not determined at the beginning, but a process, just like building your Lego^®^ house, in which you try, fail, find improvements and – step by step – come closer to a structure you are satisfied with.
+This creation of a meaningful structure is not determined at the beginning, but a process, just like building your Lego^®^ house, in which you try, fail, find improvements and—step by step—come closer to a structure you are satisfied with.

 ## How to make sense of diagrams and lists